HimeshRavi/WebAPI/README.md

     ```
 3) Use of in-memory persistence (localDB).

-For extension:
+Further extension(s):
 1) Apply some form of authentication and/or authorisation.
-2) Add filtering to the GET products route (e.g. filter by Description/Model/Brand).
+2) Added filtering to the GET products route (e.g. filter by Brand).
-3) Create a light weight UI for querying the API.
+3) Creation of a light weight UI for querying the API.

 ### Instruction to Run the WebAPI

 1) Download/Clone the repository.
 2) Open the solution in Visual Studio (preferably 2017).
 3) Press `Ctrl+F5` to build and run.
+4) Use the UI in the browser or Postman to make the API calls.